 Norwegian writer Sigrid Undset deserves her place among women held up as models of greatness simply for her accomplishment as the author of Kristin Lavransdatter, the medieval trilogy for which she won a Nobel Prize in 1928.
 But there is so much more.
-Part I details her life up to her reception of the prestigious Nobel, but it’s only the first part of her fascinating story.
+Part I in this series details her life up to her reception of the prestigious Nobel, but it’s only the first part of her fascinating story.
 Its most exciting moments were yet to come.

 In 1940, the Nazis invaded Undset’s peaceful homeland.
 “I was advised to leave [Lillehammer] before they came,” Undset would write, recounting her harrowing escape from the land she loved.
 The invasion changed her life forever.